agileware/org.civicoop.dataprocessor/docs/how_to_create_search.md

 ![screenshot 2](images/howto_create_search_2.png)

-### Add a data source for the e-mail address of the household member
+### Add a data source for the email address of the household member

-Now it is time to add a data source to retrieve the e-mail address of the household member.
+Now it is time to add a data source to retrieve the email address of the household member.
 Press *Add data source*

-Select as type *E-mail* and give it a title such as *E-mail*.
+Select as type *Email* and give it a title such as *Email*.
-Leave the filter criteria to use the primary e-mail address.
+Leave the filter criteria to use the primary email address.
-At the join section we will link this E-mail data source the *Household Member* data source.
+At the join section we will link this email data source the *Household Member* data source.

 Select at the *Select fields to join on (not required)* as Join Type.
 And select *Email Contact* = *Household Member :: Contact ID* as join fields.

 Press *Save*.

-This is how the e-mail data source should look like:
+This is how the email data source should look like:

 ![screenshot 3](images/howto_create_search_3.png)

 **What is a join?**

 A  join connects two data sources to each other.
-In the example above we link the e-mail to the individual.
+In the example above we link the email to the individual.
 We did this \
-with the field *Email Contact* -  which is a field on the CiviCRM E-mail entity which holds the contact id - and we link it the Contact ID of the *Household Member*.
+with the field *Email Contact* -  which is a field on the CiviCRM Email entity which holds the contact id - and we link it the Contact ID of the *Household Member*.

 **What does 'Select fields to join on (not required)' mean?**

-This means that the data processor tries to link an e-mail address to the household member, but what if the household member does not have an e-mail address?
-The not required means in this case the household member still appears in our data set but with an empty e-mail address.
+This means that the data processor tries to link an email address to the household member, but what if the household member does not have an email address?
+The not required means in this case the household member still appears in our data set but with an empty email address.

 ### Add the Relationship data source